TwistedProject/platform_manifest/README.md

 Initializing the Source
 -----------------------
 (Assuming you have a valid build environment setup)
-- mkdir aosp
+- mkdir aosp (or whatever you want to name the source folder)
 - cd ~/aosp
 - repo init -u https://github.com/TeamTwisted/aosp_manifest.git -b lp5.1

 Sync the Source
 ---------------
-- repo sync -jx -f (x being however many cpu jobs)
+- repo sync -jx -f (x being however many cpu jobs, you can also use -c to sync only the current branch specified by repo init)

 Getting Ready to Build
 ----------------------